csc-training/csc-env-eff/_slides/06_understanding_usage.md

    - Amount of resources allocated: All requested resources are billed, i.e. number of cores, amount of memory, NVMe, ...
    - Time allocated: Resources are billed based on the actual (wall) _time_ a job has **used**, not the reserved maximum time

-# Applying for Billing units
+# Applying for Billing Units

-- Billing units can be applied via the [Projects page in MyCSC](https://my.csc.fi/welcome)
+- Billing Units can be applied via the [Projects page in MyCSC](https://my.csc.fi/welcome)
    - Please acknowledge using CSC resources in your publications
    - Please also inform us about your work by adding your publications to the resource application!
 - Academic usage is one of the [free-of-charge use cases](https://research.csc.fi/free-of-charge-use)